qthedoc/functioneer/README.md

 ```
 ## Key Features

 - **Test variations of a parameter with a single line of code:** Avoid writing deeply nested loops.
-Typically varying *n* parameters requires *n* nested loops
+Typically varying *n* parameters requires *n* nested loops... not anymore!

 - **Quickly swap out optimization variables:** Most optimization libraries require your function to take in a list or array of values, BUT this makes it very annoying to remap your parameters to and from the array each time you simple want to change an optimization parameter!

-- **Get results in a consistent easy to use format:** No more questions, the results are presented in a pandas data frame every time.
+- **Get results in a consistent easy to use format:** No more questions, the results are presented in a nice clean pandas data frame every time.

 ## Use cases